Abortion in India: The Medical Board shall consist of the following

-Even after 50 years of the Medical Termination of Pregnancy Act, abortion has not been decriminalised.
-The Indian Penal Code, 1860 (IPC) makes abortion ('induced miscarriage') a criminal offence under Section 312.
-The MTP Act is the exception to this law.
-The law safeguards registered medical practitioners by laying down certain conditions under which they can terminate the pregnancy.
-Moreover, the MTP Act specifically states pregnant "women", hence making abortion services inaccessible to transgender persons, genderqueer and gender non-conforming, as well as others of gender diverse identity who do not identify as women.

 Policy and Programmatic Interventions of the Government

 The MTP Act 1971 provides the legal framework for provision of induced abortion services in India.
 However, to ensure effective roll-out of services there is a need for standards, guidelines and standard operating procedures.

 The Government of India has taken several measures to ensure the implementation of the MTP Act and make CAC services available to women.
 Some of them include: